adawolfs/kind-mesh/terraform/README.md

 This configuration creates a DigitalOcean droplet with a Kubernetes cluster and a MetalLB mesh.

 ## Installation
+Create a new access token for the DigitalOcean API: https://docs.digitalocean.com/reference/api/create-personal-access-token/

 ```
 $ docker run -it --rm -v $(pwd):/mesh-kind  -w /mesh-kind --entrypoint sh hashicorp/terraform
 /mesh-kind/terraform # cd terraform